Rycote House: Use

-According to historian Robin Bush the palace was built between 1500 and 1530, and then sold by the original owner to pay off debts.
+According to historian Robin Bush, the palace was built between 1500 and 1530, and then sold by the original owner to pay off debts.
 In 1542 Rycote was bought by Sir John Williams, Master of the Jewels to Henry VIII and later created Baron Williams of Thame.
-Baron Williams died without a male heir, so Rycote became part of the Norreys family estates descending to his son-in-law Henry Norris, 1st Baron Norreys.
+Baron Williams died without a male heir, so Rycote became part of the Norreys family estates, descending to his son-in-law Henry Norris, 1st Baron Norreys.

-Elizabeth I came to Ryecote on 28 September 1592 and was presented with jewels during a country house entertainment.
+Elizabeth I, according to John Foxe, came to Rycote for a night in July 1555 after nearly a year as a virtual prisoner at Woodstock Palace.
+She came as queen in August 1568 with William Cecil, while Henry Norris was in France as ambassador.
+Elizabeth visited again on 28 September 1592 and was presented with jewels during a country house entertainment.
 Charles I visited Rycote in 1625.
-In 1682 James Bertie, 5th Baron Norreys of Rycote was created 1st Earl of Abingdon.
+In 1682 James Bertie, 5th Baron Norreys of Rycote, was created 1st Earl of Abingdon.
 He died in 1699 and a memorial to him was erected in the chapel in 1767.